liao21/OHSU-Capstone-2021/Deploy/MiniVIE/for_redistribution_files_only/readme.txt

   (2) run the MATLAB runtime installer.

-Or download the Windows 64-bit version of the MATLAB runtime for R2014b from the MathWorks Web site by navigating to
+Or download the Windows 64-bit version of the MATLAB runtime for R2015a from the MathWorks Web site by navigating to

    http://www.mathworks.com/products/compiler/mcr/index.html

-For more information about the MATLAB runtime and the MATLAB runtime installer, see Distribution to End Users in the MATLAB Compiler documentation
+For more information about the MATLAB runtime and the MATLAB runtime installer, see Package and Distribute in the MATLAB Compiler documentation
 in the MathWorks Documentation Center.